sachin-source/top-github-repositories-which-everyone-should-look/README.md

 ## Public APIs

-This repository contains a great list of apis to play around them from various domains including sports, news and entertainment.
+This repository contains a great list of APIs to play around them from various domains including sports, news, and entertainment.

 The repository is organized into multiple categories, and each category contains a list of APIs related to that category.
 For example, the "Weather" category includes a list of APIs related to weather, such as OpenWeatherMap and Weatherbit.